Hitchcock/Truffaut: Reception and legacy

 The book helped establish Hitchcock's reputation as an auteur in the United States.
 Reviewing the revised edition in The New York Times Book Review, Phillip Lopate wrote that "One is ravished by the density of insights into cinematic questions...Truffaut performed a tour de force of tact in getting this ordinarily guarded man to open up as he had never done before (and never would again)...
 If the 1967 Hitchcock/Truffaut can now be seen as something of a classic, this revised version is even better."
 Truffaut would pay homage to Hitchcock in his films The Bride Wore Black, Mississippi Mermaid and Confidentially Yours and would work with composer Bernard Herrmann, who scored several Hitchcock films.
-Truffaut remarks that "It has often occurred to me that one could make a first-rate comedy about the making of a movie"; in 1973, he directed Day For Night, a comedy about the making of a movie in which he plays the director.
+Truffaut tells Hitchcock "It has often occurred to me that one could make a first-rate comedy about the making of a movie"; in 1973, he directed Day For Night, a comedy about the making of a movie in which he plays the director.

 In 1979, Hitchcock was honored with the Lifetime Achievement Award from the American Film Institute.
 Truffaut spoke at the ceremony, saying "In America, you call this man 'Hitch'.
 In France, we call him Monsieur Hitchcock...
 I asked Monsieur Hitchcock to give me an interview of fifty hours and to reveal all his secrets.
 The result was a book.
 Actually, it was like a cookbook, full of recipes for making films."

 In 2010 Hitchcock/Truffaut tied for second in Sight & Sound's poll of the greatest books on film.

 The book is the inspiration for the 2015 documentary Hitchcock/Truffaut by Kent Jones.
 In it, several prominent directors, including Wes Anderson, Peter Bogdanovich, Paul Schrader and Martin Scorsese speak of the book's influence on them.
 The documentary was released to critical acclaim, with Todd McCarthy describing it as "Something of a film buff's nirvana" and "a resourceful, illuminating and very welcome documentation both of filmmaking and the making of film history."